-VI.
-Define the Issue?

-- ✤ Clearly State what happened or will happen. - ✤ Identify who is involved or should be involved. - ✤ What would you like to have happened, or like to see happen?
+Identify who is involved or should be involved.
+What would you like to have happened, or like to see happen?

-VII.
 How does the issue impact the family?
+Who in the family?
+In what way?

+How does the issue impact the family? ❖ Who in the family?

-- ✤ Who in the family?
+Who in the family?

-- ✤ In what way?
+♣ In what way?

+• In what way:

-- ✤ What is needed to move forward?
+❖ What is needed to move forward?

-VIII.
-What steps can the family take to prepare and then respond to the issue?

-- ↔ What needs to be done, prioritize the list. - ✤ Who needs to be involved?
+What will it look like when completed?

-ho can help and assist the family in their response?
+Tho can help and assist the family in their response?
 How to search for an organization to help.

 What to ask from them?

 What to expect?

-Timeline .
+That should the family expect as their outcome?
+Timeline.

+The expenses/cost involved in this issue.

+equir red changes to successful respond to this issue.